B&B Accommodation

 You can get meals at the local hotels.
 Also try The Clachan Bar & Restaurant in Dornie (tel: 01599 555 366).

-There is a holiday cottage for rent within the castle grounds.
-Sleeps 4.
+There is a holiday cottage for rent within the castle grounds plus 3 self catering apartments.

 Related pages on this site include:

-This web guide is produced by Joanne Mackenzie-Winters
+This web guide is produced by Daniel Mackenzie-Winters

 Eilean Donan Castle Detailed History